BlueBrain/connectome-manipulator/README.md

                                   False]
   --splits INTEGER                Number of blocks, overwrites value in config
                                   file
+  --target-payload INTEGER        Number of gid-gid pairs to consider for one block.
-  --parallel                      Run using a parallel DASK job scheduler  [default:
+                                  Supersedes splits when a parquet based configuration is used  [default: 20000000000] --parallel                      Run using a parallel DASK job scheduler  [default:
                                   False]
   -a, --parallel-arg TEXT         Overwrite the arguments for the Dask Client with